Michelle Bryan Mudd

-Professor Michelle Bryan Mudd teaches in the Natural Resources & Environmental Law Program and is Director of the Land Use Clinic, which works on behalf of Montana governments and is among only a few such clinics nationwide.
+Professor Michelle Bryan Mudd teaches in the Natural Resources & Environmental Law Program and is Co-Director of the Land Use & Natural Resource Clinic, which works on behalf of Montana governments and is among only a few such clinics nationwide.
 She has been honored to receive the Garlington, Lohn & Robinson Faculty Teaching Award and the Margery Hunter Brown Faculty Merit Award for her professionalism in the classroom, her research, and her public service.

 Professor Bryan Mudd was drawn to the fields of natural resources and environmental law because of her background growing up in ranching and farming communities in the West.
 Before joining the law school faculty, she was in private practice specializing in land use and water law in both the transactional and litigation contexts.
 She worked with a variety of clients including local governments, private landowners, non-profits, developers, and affected neighbors and community groups.
 She brings this diversity of perspective to her scholarship, her teaching, and her work with government clients.
 Her current research interests include the relationship between land and water use, the balancing of environmental and land use rights, and the evolution of prior appropriation law.